nswindel/cogentlabs-thumbnail-generator-api-master/HOWTO.md

    Any response with "failed" returned back to the server.ts emits a metric counter.
    Not the ideal solution and it should be captured within the route itself, not on `GET` requests.
-   It would also require implementation of categorizing other status != `complete`, however this is just for inital testing and as a first pass it's useful for testing the HighErrorRate alert.
+   It would also require implementation of categorizing other status != `complete`, however this is just for initial testing and as a first pass it's useful for testing the HighErrorRate alert.

    ```
    http_failed_responses_total{method="GET",route="/thumbnail/:id"} 4